Posted on Leave a comment

 Persian Lime Balsamic Chia Pudding Parfait

-Recipe by: Susan V. , Featured on Chef AJ’s Channel on February 20th
+Recipe by: Susan V. , Featured on Chef AJ’s channel on 2-20-24

 Ingredients: